 The Nehru trophy boat race on the Punnamada Lake, near Alappuzha, held on the second Saturday of August every year, is the most competitive and most popular of all the boat races in Kerala.
 The race conducted on the second Saturday of August every year is a major tourist attraction.

 Panditji, who was thrilled and excited in the performance of the oarsmen, jumped into the Nadubhagam Chundan, forgetting all security arrangements.
 The boat proceeded to the boat jetty carrying the Prime Minister.
 On his return to Delhi in December 1952, Nehru donated a Silver Trophy, which is a replica of a snake boat placed on a wooden abacus.
 This trophy later came to be known as Nehru Trophy.
+If you are planning a monsoon vacation to Kerala, visit these delightful boat races in Kerala.

 Popular Boat Races in Kerala